 - Maximize shielding of radiation sources.

 As a result our total facility dose decreases each year.
-In 2015 the average annual dose was less than 50 mrem per staff member, well below the NCRP maximum of 5000 mrem for radiation workers.
+In 2020 the average annual dose was 8 mrem per staff member, well below the NCRP maximum of 5000 mrem for radiation workers.
 For comparison, the annual background radiation for people living in Boston is approximately 300 mrem (not including medical procedures and air travel).